Chamiln17/Widad-You-Only-Look-Once-11/README.md

 - Perform inference using Test-Time Augmentation (TTA).
 - Evaluate model predictions and generate a submission file.

 ## Implementation Strategy
 The following diagram outlines the strategy used to implement the pipeline:

-## Implementation Strategy
-The following diagram outlines the strategy used to implement the pipeline: